One of the biggest myths about Molly—pure MDMA—is that it’s safer than other drugs. This belief is dangerous for two reasons:

 In high doses, MDMA can affect the body’s ability to keep the correct temperature.
 People who take MDMA at concerts or dance parties sometimes experience a dangerous rise in body temperature (hyperthermia), which can result in liver, kidney, or heart failure—or even death.

 Molly’s Identity Crisis

-Even though it is supposed to be pure MDMA, Molly is just as likely to be mixed with other substances as any other drug.
+Even though it's supposed to be pure MDMA, Molly is just as likely to be mixed with other substances as any other drug.

-Supposedly pure Molly can contain ephedrine (a stimulant), dextromethorphan (a cough suppressant), ketamine, caffeine, cocaine, methamphetamine, or even bath salts.
-Just because it comes in crystal or powder form—instead of a pill like Ecstasy—doesn’t prove that it is pure.
+Supposedly "pure" Molly can contain ephedrine (a stimulant), dextromethorphan (a cough suppressant), ketamine, caffeine, cocaine, methamphetamine, or even bath salts.
+Just because it comes in crystal or powder form—instead of a pill like Ecstasy—doesn’t prove that it's pure.

 There Are No “Safe” Illegal Drugs

-It’s important to remember that there is no such thing as a “safe” illicit drug.
-Certain drugs are illegal because research shows that they are harmful to the brain and body.
+It’s important to remember that there is no such thing as a “safe” illicit (illegal) drug.
+Certain drugs are illegal because research shows that they harm the brain and body.